xXleowXx/gitlab-charts/doc/installation/cloud/oke.md

 12. You will be forced to update the root password.
     - Please record this for future reference.

 ## Configure

-We will now do a basic configuration of Gitlab to include setting up some users, importing a sample project, configure an Operations K8s integration, enabling AutoDevOps and starting your pipeline.
+We will now do a basic configuration of GitLab to include setting up some users, importing a sample project, configure an Operations K8s integration, enabling AutoDevOps and starting your pipeline.

-1. Create new admin users - Login to Gitlab using the root account.
+1. Create new admin users - Login to GitLab using the root account.
     - Admin Area (wrench at the top) -> **Users** <br><br>

 2. Import Express project and configure AutoDevops